-- Where fund managers own part of the management company; - Where fund managers have a significant personal investment in the Fund; - Where a fund manager has a long history with the investment management company.
+- Where fund managers own part of the management company. - Where fund managers have a significant personal investment in the Fund. - Where a fund manager has a long history with the investment management company.

-We are less interested in the holdings of nonexecutive or independent directors, as it is the investment management staff (particularly the fund managers) who ultimately add the value and have the greatest influence on long term returns.
+We are less interested in the holdings of non-executive or independent directors, as it is the investment management staff (particularly the fund managers) who ultimately add the value and have the greatest influence on long term returns.

-We also like to the managers to display good personal traits; humble, realistic, analytical, risk aware, passionate and competitive.
-It is also important that they are honest about the value of what they are investing in (i.e. they tell you when its expensive).
+We also like the managers to display certain personal traits, such as being humble, realistic, analytical, risk aware, passionate and competitive.
+It is also important that they are honest about the value of what they are investing in (i.e. they tell you when it's expensive).

-This is how we screen for potential investments:
+4.6 This is how we screen for potential investments: